IRVM Program

 The Integrated Toolbox

-- Use the principle of species diversity for a strong, weed-resistant plant community.
-No single species is adapted to all roadside conditions.
-IRVM employs a mix of species suited to the range of growing conditions in a typical roadside and the varying climate conditions of an Iowa growing season.
-Any roadside planted to a monoculture will develop gaps for weeds to exploit.
+- Establish a robust and weed-resistant plant community through species diversity.
+No single species is adaptable to all roadside conditions.
+IRVM calls for a mix of species suited to the range of growing conditions found in roadsides and the varying climate conditions of Iowa growing seasons.
+Planting a roadside with only one species is bound to develop gaps that weeds will exploit.

 - Use herbicides sparingly.
-Overuse of herbicides weakens stands of grasses, allowing increased weed invasion.
-Careless use of herbicides also destroys beneficial broadleaf species that would otherwise help prevent weeds by occupying the same niche sought by broadleaf weeds.
+Overuse of herbicides weakens stands of grass, allowing for increased weed invasion.
+Careless herbicide use also destroys beneficial broadleaf species that help prevent broadleaf weeds by occupying the same niche.

-- Make more effective use of herbicides by spraying smarter with better training, better timing, and better technology.
+- Use herbicides effectively by spraying smarter with better training, better timing, and better technology.

-- Prevent disturbances.
-Farm field runoff and herbicide over-spray are common disturbances from adjacent land that destroy roadside vegetation and cause more weeds.
-Work with individual landowners to enlist their cooperation in reducing these negative impacts.
+- Prevent disturbances from adjacent lands, such as farm field runoff and excessive herbicide use, that destroy roadside vegetation and cause weed growth.
+Collaborate with landowners to reduce these negative impacts.

 - Conduct prescribed burns to promote healthy native vegetation.
-By burning native plantings every 3-5 years or so, trained and well-equipped crews use fire as the most effective means of managing fire-adapted prairie species.
+Trained and well-equipped crews use fire every 3–5 years as the most effective means of managing fire-adapted prairie species.

-- Mow patches of weeds to reduce seed production and seed dispersal.
+- Mow patches of weeds to reduce seed production and dispersal.

-- Use a variety of means to clear brush and trees before they block the vision of motorists, obscure signs, and become dangerous obstructions to errant vehicles.
+- Use various means to clear brush and trees before they block the vision of motorists, obscure signs, and become dangerous obstructions to errant vehicles.

 The Benefits of Native Vegetation

-- Native plants are durable, long-lived perennials well-adapted to Iowa’s climate and growing season.
+- Native plants are durable perennials that are well-adapted to Iowa’s climate and growing season.

 - A diverse native planting adapts to a wide range of soil and moisture conditions.